lupuleasa-core/Runeplus/README.md

-# Runeplus - Runelite Profiles [v1.1]
+# Runeplus - Preconfigured Runelite Profiles [v1.1]
-A Runelite profile that is full of high quality plugins that "should be default in Runelite"
+Preconfigured Runelite profiles that are full of high quality plugins that "should be default in Runelite"

-🔴 Note: ALL plugins mentioned here are on the official Runelite plugin hub, this is just a guide
+🔴 Note: ALL plugins mentioned here are on the official Runelite plugin hub, this is not a plugin

 🔴 DO NOT install plugins from anywhere else APART FROM the official Runelite client wrench icon

 ![image](https://github.com/user-attachments/assets/f30c97e7-a32b-469b-8bf2-ade1b478d442)

+# How to create the Runeplus profile for yourself

+### Method 1: Manual

+Download and configure all the plugins below from official Runelite Plugin Hub

+### Method 2: Automatic via importing the Runelite Profiles I made

+This is a faster way for people that want to save a lot of time.

+*Note: Some people consider this unsafe, so use your own judgement*

 # Available plugin profile packs